nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   * For each search field, an event is a match if the search substring matches
     * e.g n/Birthday will match events with names John's Birthday, Bob's Birthday
     * e.g. f/joe will match events containing either Joe Maggio or Joe Allen in the friends list.
+    * Any leading or trailing whitespace in the search substring will be trimmed.

 * For search by `DATE`:
   * The date must be given as follows: `DD-MM-YYYY`